padas-lab-de/pypadre/examples/18_visualizations/readme.md

 ![](screenshots/correlation_matrix.png)

 ### Experiment Plots
+After the execution of the experiment its results are added in output, we will use those results and metrics to create our visualizations.

 * Confusion Matrix: Confusion matrix can be plotted by simply providing the path to metrics file which contains the matrix after the execution of the experiment.